alphagov/govuk-rfcs/rfc-019-tagging-hmrc-manuals-to-topics.md

  - live querying content register;
  - put sending to rummager into a background worker

-Send changenotes to rummager from HMRC Manuals API.
+Send changenotes to rummager from HMRC Manuals API

-&nbsp;

-&nbsp;

-&nbsp;
+Make sure longform changenotes are truncated appropriately in latest feed (in collections app)

 &nbsp;